Rest in the Father and Son

 “Lord it’s me again.
 Please keep the line open today because the only way I will get through it is with your help.
 I am praying to you who know what I need even more than I do.
 Please help me through this day, stay close to me, and guide my steps.”

-I personally know I need all the help I can get from God on a daily basis.
+I know I need all the help I can get from God daily.
 I am strong, but not strong enough for all that the world throws at me.

 In the World, Not OF the World